SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

 When building SharePoint Framework projects in debug mode, only the information about the default locale is included in the generated web part manifest.
 In debug mode, SharePoint Framework uses either the default en-US locale, or the locale that has been specified in the project configuration or by using the **locale** argument in the command line.

-Resource files with translated strings are not included in the output **dist** folder.
-Instead, they are loaded at runtime from the intermediate **lib** folder by using the path in the generated web part manifest.
+Resource files with translated strings aren't included in the output **dist** folder.
+Instead, they're loaded at runtime from the intermediate **lib** folder by using the path in the generated web part manifest.

 Looking at the information about the **GreetingWebPartStrings** module in the web part manifest generated during a debug build, you can see that despite the different locales supported by the web part (en-US, nl-NL, and qps-ploc), the path to the en-US resource file stored in the intermediate location has been assigned as the default path of the localization module.